-Relative to software, it is much more difficult to patch security vulnerabilities in ICs – making early identification of IP security weaknesses increasingly important.
+Relative to software, it is much more difficult to patch security vulnerabilities in integrated circuits (ICs) – making early identification of IP security weaknesses increasingly important.

 We recently covered this topic in a joint webinar with OneSpin: A Siemens Business, where we demonstrated early security verification on a small module of IP intended for integration into an IC, a summarization of which can be found below.

 What Is the Goal of IP Security Vulnerability Detection?

-The goal of detecting vulnerabilities in IP security is to discover weaknesses early and keep them out of the final SoC.
+The goal of detecting common vulnerabilities and exposures in IP security is to discover weaknesses early and keep them out of the final SoC.